hjchin/DevOps/README.Pipeline.md

   - Finalize Job
 ```

+> **NOTES**:
+>
-> **NOTES**: the creation of new pipeline creates azure-pipeline.xml file at the root directory of the source code.
+> - The creation of new pipeline creates azure-pipeline.xml file at the root directory of the source code.
+> - Any changes to the remote branch (PR merge/direct push) will trigger pipeline to build.

+---

 To verify the build outcome, go to `acr` Azure Repository and you will find image `webapp-server` in the list.

 &nbsp;

 ## References